vdbrink/vdbrink.github.io/smarthomeserver/choose_smart_home_system.md

 ## Need help?

 If you need help, DON'T contact me personally, but use the social media communities or fora.
-There are also a lot other smart people who can help you further.
+There are also a lot of other smart people who can help you further.

 * [Home Assistant forum](https://community.home-assistant.io/)
 * [Reddit - Home Assistant](https://www.reddit.com/r/homeassistant/)